MobiFlight/MobiFlight-Connector/README.md

 ### How do I get set up? ###

 #### Summary of set up ####
-Checkout the code and open the ArcazeFSUIPCConnector.sln project.
+Checkout the code and open the MobiFlightConnector.sln project.

 #### Configuration ####
 Compile with DEBUG-MOBIFLIGHT option for development and debugging